joaojaime/dslearning/README.md

 Need to install Anaconda and Jupyter Notebook

-Then import the rquirements file
+Then import the requirements file

 ## Built With